 Under the Act, the Authority is responsible for appointing the Health Research Ethics Board (HREB).
+The HREB has two subcommittees - one that reviews clinical trials and genetic research (HREB-CT subcommittee) and one that reviews non-clinical trials research (HREB-NCT subcommittee).
 The HREB has the legislated authority and responsibility for the ethics review and approval of applications for health research projects involving human participants.
 By regulation, all clinical trials and genetics research conducted in Newfoundland and Labrador must be reviewed by the HREB.
 Other forms of health research may be reviewed by the HREB or by other approved research ethics bodies established pursuant to Section 8 of the Act.
-The HREB, and any approved research ethics body under the Act, are accountable to the Authority.
+The HREB and any approved research ethics body under the Act are accountable to the Authority.